JV3 Report2024-11-29T04:21:51+00:00

-When the rigid (yet low cost) Deemed to Satisfy provisions looks costly, our clients seek compliance using Energy Performance Solutions such as JV3 Modelling (i.e. Verification Method/Alternative method).
-If professionally performed, JV3 Performance Solution allows for applying any change to the energy performance while reducing the construction cost, such as replacing a double-glazed window with a single glazed while reducing the energy demand.
+When the rigid Deemed to Satisfy provisions appear costly, our clients turn to Performance Solutions such as JV3 Modelling (also known as Verification Method or Alternative method).
+Professionally executed JV3 Performance Solution maintains compliance while reducing the construction cost.
+For instance, you can replace a double-glazed window with a single-glazed one and still reduce energy demand.
 Find out more here:

 JV3 Performance Solution